 Flood Insurance Rate Map (FIRM) - The official map of a community on which FEMA has delineated both the special hazard areas and the risk premium zones applicable to the community.
 Full FIRM panels are quite large (36" x 25.875"), so most users will prefer to print out a smaller selected portion called a FIRMette.
-This can be accomplished by selecting the "Print Map/FIRMette" button for modernized areas or the "View" button for unmodernized areas once you have located your FIRM or by using the FIRMette - Desktop application.
+This can be accomplished by selecting the "Print Map/FIRMette" button for modernized areas or the "View" button for unmodernized areas once you have located your FIRM.

 Flood Insurance Study (FIS) - A compilation and presentation of flood risk data for specific watercourses, lakes and coastal flood hazard areas within a community.
 The FIS report provides a detailed written account of a flood hazard mapping study and its findings.
 The FIS report usually includes flood profile charts that with detailed base flood elevation information.
 FIS reports are available for download through the "Search All Products" option.

 Letters of Map Change (LOMC) - Documents, including different types of Letters of Map Revision (LOMR) and Letters of Map Amendment (LOMA), that are issued by FEMA to revise or amend the flood hazard information shown on the FIRM without requiring the FIRM to be physically revised and republished.
 In addition, FEMA issues a formal determination letter, called a LOMC Revalidation or LOMC-VALID letter - when one or more previously issued LOMCs are found to still be valid during a new flood mapping study of an area.
 Revalidation letters are included in the LOMC product results on this site.

-GIS Databases (FIRM DB and NFHL) - Compilations of digital GIS data representing the same information presented on the FIRMs, and in the FIS report.
+These databases are compilations of digital GIS data representing the same information presented on the FIRMs, and in the FIS report.
 The GIS data is designed to provide the user with the ability to determine the flood zone, base flood elevation and the floodway status for a particular location in their own mapping software.
 It also has NFIP community information, map panel information, cross section and hydraulic structure information, Coastal Barrier Resource System information (if applicable), and base map information like road, stream, and public land survey data.